-Take your code and decrease $NQ=n_q1=n_q2$ until your problem is no longer feasible.
+Take your code and decrease NQ=n\q1=n\q2 until your problem is no longer feasible.
 What constraint will fail first?
 What is the least order NQ you need your Q-filters to have in order to get feasibility?

-- e.
-Increase the order of Q_1 and Q_2 simultaneously (NQ=n_q1=n_q2) from the value you received in the previous subproblem and plot NQ against cost function value.
-Explain the shape of this plot and comment on how the max value of the control signal changes when NQ increases. - f.
+- d.
+Increase the order of $Q_1$ and $Q_2$ simultaneously (NQ=n\q1=n\q2) from the value you received in the previous subproblem and plot NQ against cost function value.
+Explain the shape of this plot and comment on how the max value of the control signal changes when NQ increases. - e.
 Change the weights on the objective function and see how this alters the solution.
 Also play around with the constraints to see if you can achieve an extremely fast step response.
-Explain your results. - g.
+Explain your results.

+- f.
 Go back to your original setup of constraints and objective function.
 Change your maximum allowed overshoot on the step response to see how tight this constraint can be made before the solution becomes infeasible.
 Can you play around with some of the other constraints and the order of the Q-filters to make the problem feasible again?
-Is it possible to have no overshoot at all? - h. () Take a look in the other m-files and see if you can find the closed loop transfer function matrix (Note: It will be in discrete time).
+Is it possible to have no overshoot at all? - g. (\) Take a look in the other m-files and see if you can find the closed loop transfer function matrix (Note: It will be in discrete time).
 Plot all 9 (Why 9?)
 Bode diagrams.
 Point out at least one of these that you would have wished had a different appearance.
-How would you have prefered it to look and why?

-i. () Change the system and see how this affects the solution.
+How would you have prefered it to look and why? - h. (\) Change the system and see how this affects the solution.
 For instance, you can try to make both k and b small to see if you can make the system very hard to control with the constraints we have have.
 Play around with different constraints, weights on the objective and order of the Q-filters to see if you can find a decent controller for the new system.